artemiocabelin/mobile-flashcards/README.md

   * displays the number of cards left in the quiz
   * displays the percentage correct *once the quiz is complete*
       #### Behaviors
-    * on start, app will log time the quiz was started.
     *  clicking on Answer will **flip card** to reveal the answer
     *  clicking on Question will **flip card** to reveal the question
     *  clicking on Correct will increase number of correct answers
     *  clicking on Incorrect will increase number of incorrect answers
-    *  on completion, app will calculate percentage correct, then display results, time ended, and an option to restart, or finish quiz.
+    *  on completion, app will calculate percentage correct, then display the results and the options to restart or finish quiz.
     * clicking on Restart will restart the quiz
     * clicking on Finish Quiz will redirect to [3] Individual Deck View